Emergency Messenger

 Screenshot showing the recipient count, process inbox count, email count, and voice and text count after a message has been sent.

-• Click the Review Recipients button to display a list of individuals who are to be sent the message.
+• Click the Review Recipients button to display a list of individuals who will receive the message.
 All recipients and phone numbers to which the message is sent are displayed for verification.
 To exclude particular recipients and/or their phone numbers, remove the flag of the appropriate checkboxes.

 Screenshot of the recipients who will be receiving the message.